element-hq/element-meta/web-code-style.md

-# Element Web/Desktop code style
+# Element Web/Desktop code style guide

 This code style applies to projects which the element-web team directly maintains or is reasonably adjacent to.
-As of writing, that is:
+As of writing, these are:

 * element-desktop
 * element-web
 * matrix-react-sdk
 * matrix-js-sdk

 Other projects might extend this code style for increased strictness.
-Such an example is the matrix-events-sdk which has a theoretically higher bar for code organization, for a necessity of eternal maintenance.
-These projects will declare their code style within their repos.
+For example, matrix-events-sdk has stricter code organization to reduce the maintenance burden.
+These projects will declare their code style within their own repos.

-Note that some rules will be layer-specific.
-Where the rules don't make sense for the project, they are used to the best of their ability, used in spirit, or ignored if not applicable, in that order.
+Note that some requirements will be layer-specific.
+Where the requirements don't make sense for the project, they are used to the best of their ability, used in spirit, or ignored if not applicable, in that order.

 ## Guiding principles

 1. We want the lint rules to feel natural for most team members.
-No one should have to overly think about the linter.
+No one should have to think too much about the linter.
 2. We want to stay relatively close to [industry standards](https://google.github.io/styleguide/tsguide.html) to make onboarding easier.
-3. We describe what good code looks like rather than bad code.
+3. We describe what good code looks like rather than point out bad examples.
 We do this to avoid excessively punishing people for writing code which fails the linter.
-4. When something isn't covered by the style guide, we infer a reasonable rule rather than claim that it "passes the linter".
+4. When something isn't covered by the style guide, we come up with a reasonable rule rather than claim that it "passes the linter".
 We update the style guide and linter accordingly.
-5. While we aim to improve readability, understanding, etc of the code, we deliberately do not let our personal preferences solely drive rule decisions.
+5. While we aim to improve readability, understanding, and other aspects of the code, we deliberately do not let solely our personal preferences drive decisions.
-6. We aim for an understandable guide.
-We're not lawyers.
+6. We aim to have an understandable guide.

 ## Coding practices

 1. Lint rules enforce decisions made by this guide.
 The lint rules and this guide are kept in perfect sync.
 2. Commit messages are descriptive for the changes.
-When the project supports squash merging, only the resulting commit needs to be descriptive.
+When the project supports squash merging, only the squashed commit needs to have a descriptive message.
-3. When there is disagreement with a code style approved by the linter, a PR is opened against the lint rules rather than making decisions on the introducing PR.
+3. When there is disagreement with a code style approved by the linter, a PR is opened against the lint rules rather than making exceptions on the responsible code PR.
 4. Rules which are intentionally broken (via eslint-ignore, @ts-ignore, etc) have a comment included in the immediate vicinity for why.
 Determination of whether this is valid applies at code review time.